freenas/freenas-docs/userguide/system.rst

 Alerts are grouped by |web-ui| feature or service monitor.
-To adjust the an alert level or notification frequency, choose an option from the drop-down menus and click :guilabel:`SAVE`.
+To adjust the alert level or notification frequency, choose an option from the drop-down menus and click :guilabel:`SAVE`.

 To configure where alert notifications are sent, use